UK Immigration Rules

 - Your ATAS certificate details (if applicable)

 A major requirement for a Tier 4 (General) student visa is that you show proof of sufficient funds to pay your fees and support yourself.
-You will need to show proof that the money needed is in your account for a minimum period of 28 consecutive days, immediately prior to your CAS issuance.
+You will need to show proof that the required funds in your account have been cleared for a minimum period of 28 consecutive days, immediately prior to your CAS issuance.

 If you are coming to the University of Suffolk you will need to show £1,015 per month for up to a maximum of 9 months plus any outstanding tuition fees for your first year.